Korean Lilac Bonsai Tree

 Common Names: Meyer Lilac, Korean Lilac, Dwarf Korean Lilac, Common Lilac.

-Origin: Native to the northern China and northern Japan.
+Origin: Native to northern China and northern Japan.

 Appearance: It is a decideous ornamental shrub with gray-brown bark and dark green, opposite, elliptic to ovate shape leaves.